Lincoln High School (New Jersey): Athletics

 The 1981 football team finished the season with a 9-2 record after winning the NJSIAA North I Group III state sectional title with a 22-14 victory against Lakeland Regional High School in the championship game.
 In 2009 the Lions finished the season at 8–2, losing in the first round of the NJSIAA North II Group I state playoffs.
 In 2010, the Lions built on their wave of success, going 7-2 during the regular season, the Lions went back to the playoffs.
 Their regular season highlight was erasing an 18–0 deficit to Hoboken High School to win 42–18.
 In the 2010 NJSIAA North II Group I playoffs, the Lions defeated Glen Ridge High School 36–19, and Jonathan Dayton High School 42-14 all on the road to advance to the North II Group I sectional championship game against New Providence High School, losing by a score of 21–8 at New Meadowlands Stadium.
-The Lions went on to the NJSIAA state championship final losing by a score 36-28 vs. Mountain Lakes High School in 2014 in the North II Group II final and lost 28-26 vs. Raritan High School in 2015 on a touchdown scored with seconds left in the Central Jersey Group II finals.
-Lincoln Lions head coach is Robert Hampton.
+The Lions went on to the NJSIAA state championship final losing by a score 36-28 vs. Mountain Lakes High School in 2014 in the North II Group II final and lost 28-26 vs. Raritan High School in 2015 on a touchdown scored with seconds left in the Central Jersey Group II finals. the head coach of the Lincoln Lions is Robert Hampton, who has been the team's coach since the 2005–06 season.

 The boys' basketball team won the North I, Group III state sectional championship in 2002 with a 50–41 win against Sparta High School in the tournament final.
-The 2006 - 2007 boy's varsity basketball team claimed the HCIAA championship over now defunct Union Hill High School, 50 - 46.
+The 2006–07 team won the HCIAA championship over now defunct Union Hill High School, winning by a score of 50–46.
 The 2008 team won the North II, Group II state sectional title with a 61–58 win over Orange High School in the tournament final.
 In 2008, the basketball team went on to win the school's first Group II state title with an 88–70 victory against Collingswood High School.